7 days Masai Mara Wildlife Safari

 Dinner and overnight at Rhino Valley Lodge

 Day 7: Tsavo West National Park – Watamu

 An early morning ‘Spice’ game drive permits further exploration of this great Park.
 The Park has many birds estimated to be over 500 species.
 After breakfast, depart for Watamu.
-Drop off at your hotel.
+We end the 7 Days Masai Mara Wildlife Safari by dropping you at the hotel.